 VFD Process Simplified!

 The University of Florida Veterinary Feed Directive system is online and active.
-If you need antibiotics for your bees this is required to purchase antibiotics, or a prescription from your veterinarian, or Beekeeeping supplier.
+If you need antibiotics for your bees this is required to purchase those antibiotics from your veterinarian, or Beekeeeping supplier.
 When you fill out the form, you will have to choose which medication you want to use, and how you will apply it.
 If you are purchasing from us, the only product we are currently able to supply is Oxytetracycline ( Terra-Pro ).
 You will need to choose the drop down box for Oxytetracycline- dusting using powdered sugar mix.
 Feel free to call us with any questions.

 Here is theLink https://www.honeybeevfd.com

 Mite Check Tutorial

 During a honey flow, the population of your hives can increase substantially.
 Along with this can come a substantial increase in your mite population as well and the mite population can quickly out number your bee population if it goes unchecked.
 The most effective way of checking for mites is the Alcohol wash.
 Yes I know, it requires killing a sample of approximately 300 bees, however this is better than losing an entire hive to mite damage.